On a peaceful Saturday night in northern Greece, a plane caught fire and crashed, scattering debris in a nearby field.

 — Herman van Noordwyk (@NoordwykHerman) July 16, 2022

-First responders were unable to approach the wreckage due to thick smoke and an intense smell that they deemed toxic.
-Instead, they used drones to survey the site simultaneously, setting up a cordoned-off area at a radius of about 400 meters.
+First responders could not approach the wreckage due to thick smoke and an intense smell that they deemed toxic.
+So instead, they used drones to survey the site simultaneously, setting up a cordoned-off area at about 400 meters.

 Residents within two kilometers of the site have been warned not to go outside for the time being.
 Officials also advised keeping their windows closed and wearing masks.

-Two firefighters were also reportedly taken to the hospital the next day with breathing problems as a result of inhaling toxic fumes.
+Two firefighters were reportedly taken to the hospital the next day with breathing problems due to inhaling toxic fumes.
 Authorities have thus expanded the security perimeter.

 Meanwhile, the Greek army’s Special Joint Nuclear, Biological, and Chemical Defense Unit have cleared the way for forensics experts to move in and recover all of the bodies before sunset.